Federal Energy Regulatory Commission.

 Docket: Users interested in receiving automatic notification of activity in this docket or in viewing/downloading comments and issuances in this docket may do so at http://www.ferc.gov/docs-filing/docs-filing.asp.

 Start Further Info

 Ellen Brown may be reached by email at DataClearance@FERC.gov, and telephone at (202) 502-8663.

 End Further Info

 Start Supplemental Information

-Type of Request: Three-year extension of the FERC-603 information collection requirements with no changes to the current reporting requirements.
+Type of Request: Three-year extension of the FERC-603 information collection requirements with no changes to the current reporting and recordkeeping requirements.

 Type of Respondents: Persons seeking access to CEII.

 The Commission estimates the total annual burden and cost